Greenwich Village townhouse explosion: Aftermath and legacy

+Weather Underground leadership members Bill Ayers, Bernardine Dohrn, and Jeff Jones have claimed the planned bombings of the Fort Dix NCO dance and the other plan to bomb a Columbia University building were a rogue operation led by more extreme Greenwich Village townhouse residents; Ayers singled out Terry Robbins.
+However, researchers contend Weather Underground leaders planned and approved the Fort Dix bombing, a Columbia University building, and several other bombings in Detroit that were planned for the same date but were foiled by the Detroit Police with the help of informant Larry Grathwohl.

-Since they had already been planning to sell the house, the Wilkersons decided not to rebuild it; instead they simply began their move sooner than they had planned.
+The Wilkersons decided not to rebuild the house since they had already been planning to sell it.
 In 2000, when Gussow wrote about the anniversary of the explosion for The New York Times, Wilkerson was living in Stratford-upon-Avon, England, as he and his wife had intended.
 "Talking to you about this subject is like talking to somebody about a bad case of poison ivy that I had many years ago," he told Gussow.
 "Possessions are fine, but when the chips are down, they're not all that important" compared to his daughter's welfare, he said.
 The two had never discussed her involvement in the plot.

 None of the tenants in 16 West 11th returned to live there after the explosion.
 Hoffman told Gussow that the house and neighborhood was, to him, a "chrysalis", where he could take shelter from the aspects of his celebrity.
 Politically motivated violence "remains an abstraction until it happens to you," he told Gussow.
 The Gussows moved to nearby West 10th Street, where they still lived in 2000.
 Gussow wrote that, for years afterward, the family would open an old book or drawer and still be able to smell the fire.
 Arthur Levin, the resident of 20 West 11th, returned to that house and still lived there as of 2014.

 Flowers have been placed in front of the house every March 6 in memory of those killed.
 "For me, March 6 never passes," Bill Ayers told the Times in 2014, saying he had been the one placing them some years.
 "For all of us who were part of it, it’s particularly very important to me we don't forget our friends.”
 Wilkerson told the newspaper that she did not.

 James Merrill, the poet who had lived in the house as a young child, lamented the bombing in his 1972 poem "18 West 11th Street", contrasting his own opposition to the war with what he believed to have been the Weathermen's vain decision to oppose it violently and destroying his childhood home along with themselves in the process.